 In 1757, the regiment was with the Reichsarmee operating in Thuringia and Saxony.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial army for the planned invasion of Saxony.
+At that time, the regiment had a book strength of 1,147 men and an effective strength of 1,052 men.
 On November 5, when this combined army suffered a crushing defeat at the hands of Frederick II in the battle of Rossbach, the regiment was brigaded with Ferntheil Infantry and Cronegk Infantry under the command of Ferntheil.

 |Voices from the Past|

 |On October 24, 1759, a deserter from the regiment has a son baptised|

 On August 30-31 1759 the regiment defended Torgau against Wunsch during the campaign in Saxony.

 On October 29 1762, the regiment took part in the Battle of Freiberg where it was deployed in the centre, under Rodt, distinguishing itself.

 |Coat||white “Austrian style” coat lined red with 3 pewter buttons under the right lapel and 1 pewter button in the small of the back on each side

 |Waistcoat||white with 1 row of small pewter buttons and with horizontal pockets, each with probably 3 pewter buttons|